Jack Iverson: Playing style

 His style was praised by one of his contemporaries, fellow Australian leg spinner Richie Benaud and national captain, who stated in reference to Iverson's innovation that changed thinking about spin bowling:

 After cricket

-Family commitments and his job in managing a real estate agency resulted in him disappearing from the first class cricket scene in 1951.
-However, he again played for Australia in three unofficial "Tests" played by a 1953–54 Commonwealth team.
+Family commitments and his job managing a real estate agency resulted in him disappearing from the first class cricket scene in 1951.
+However, he accepted an invitation to tour India with the 1953–54 Commonwealth team, playing in three of the unofficial "Tests".
 He later became a commentator for ABC radio.

 In his early 50s Iverson developed atherosclerosis of the brain, which caused him to suffer from recurrent depression.
 He committed suicide with a gunshot wound to the chest aged 58.
 He died in Brighton, Victoria.